 2 - Attach hose and mouthpiece to the medicine cup

-3 - Tightly close lips around the mouthpiece and inhale through your mouth until your medicine has been entirely inhaled
+3 - Tightly close lips around the mouthpiece and inhale through your mouth until you inhale your medicine entirely.

 4 - Wash medicine cup and mouthpiece with warm water

 Above are general instructions for using these breathing treatment devices.
-You should always follow your doctor's specific instructions and prescription exactly.
+You should always follow your doctor's specific instructions and prescription strictly.
 For any questions, reach out to your health care professional.

 Breathing Treatments Can Be Supplemented With O2 Assist Oxygen Concentrators